Akarshana06/e-commerce-follow-long/README.md

 ---

 ## ⭐ Milestone 10: Product Schema & Backend Endpoint

-### 1. Product Schema
-Define the structure for product data (e.g., name, description, price) with validation for required fields and correct data types.
+- Define the structure for product data (e.g., name, description, price) with validation.

-### 2. Endpoint Creation
-Build a POST endpoint to receive product data, validate it, and save it to MongoDB.
+- Build a POST endpoint to receive product data, validate it, and save it to MongoDB.

 ---

 ## ⭐ Milestone 11: My Products Page

-We created a **My Products** page that displays a list of products created by the user.
-The page fetches products from the database based on the user's email and displays them in a grid layout.
-This allows users to view and manage their products efficiently.
+- Created a **My Products** page that displays a list of products created by the user.

 ---

 ## ⭐ Milestone 12: Displaying Products on My Products Page
 - Implemented logic to fetch and display products on the **My Products** page.
-- Ensured a clean and user-friendly UI for product management.

 ---

 ## ⭐ Milestone 13: Update Product Functionality
 - Implemented an **Update Product** feature allowing users to edit product details.
-- The update form dynamically loads existing product data.
-- API calls ensure changes are saved to the database, maintaining data integrity.

 ---

 ## ⭐ Milestone 14: Delete Product Functionality
-- Integrated **Delete Product** functionality, enabling users to remove products permanently.
+- Integrated **Delete Product** functionality with a confirmation prompt.
-- Added a **confirmation prompt** to prevent accidental deletions.
-- Ensured a smooth and secure product removal process.

 ---